 This site provides information on hereditary cancer predisposition genes in the Spanish population.
 Two types of data are submitted by the Spanish genetic diagnostics laboratories: variant classifications and datasets of individual's variants (VCF files); the latter is used to compute population frequencies for each clinical suspicion, sex and laboratory.
 Additionally, consensus variant interpretations can be submitted from expert groups.
-Current database version stores ~1.2 million variants found across 4576 individuals in 241 genes.
-Overall, 22273 unique variants and 17351 classifications were provided by Spanish laboratories and expert groups.
-11261 out of the 22273 unique variants were classified by at least one laboratory.
+Current database version stores ~1.6 million variants found across 5320 individuals in 579 genes.
+Overall, 26812 unique variants and 19808 classifications were provided by Spanish laboratories and expert groups.
+12651 out of the 26812 unique variants were classified by at least one of the 29 Spanish laboratories in SpadaHC.

 SpadaHC is addressed to research academics, clinical geneticists, genetic counselors and oncologists interested in germline variant interpretation.
 SpadaHC contains open data, available to any user, and restricted data, available to registered users from Spanish laboratories.